GPAddons/GPBlockHighlightBoundaries/readme.md

 If both are installed, ProtocolLib will be preferred - PacketEvents does not support all configuration options.

+## Limitations

+GPBHB leverages the Glowing effect or the debug block depending on your settings.
+Bedrock clients do not have either of these features.

+GPBHB will automatically ignore users from Geyser if Floodgate is installed, but if you are using another proxy, claims may not appear at all for Bedrock players.

 ## Samples:

 `FLAT` area visualization using `GLOWING_ENTITY`: